Bleed from Within: Fracture (2020–2021)

 On 29 November 2019, the band released a new single "The End of All We Know" and also confirmed that the band was working on a new album, which was later titled Fracture and released on 29 May 2020.
 Matt Heafy from Trivium performs a guest solo on "Night Crossing" from Fracture.

 On 12 November 2021, the band released a new single titled "I Am Damnation" and announced that they had signed to metal heavyweight label, Nuclear Blast Records, joining the worldwide family.

 Shrine and Zenith (2022–present)

 On 3 March 2022, Bleed From Within announced that their sixth studio album Shrine was set to be released on 3 June 2022 through Nuclear Blast Records, and released the album's second single "Levitate".
 The album's third single "Stand Down" was released on 14 April, followed by the fourth single "Flesh and Stone" on 12 May.

 Their new album Zenith was released on 4 April 2025 through Nuclear Blast.
 Singles were released in advance for "Hands of Sin", "In Place of Your Halo", and "A Hope in Hell", with "In Place of Your Halo" making its live debut two days before its single release.
-The band will embark on a European tour to promote the album with After the Burial and Great American Ghost in September and October 2025.
+The band embarked on a European tour to promote the album with After the Burial and Great American Ghost in September and October 2025.

+The band will tour in the spring of 2026 with Sylosis, Great American Ghost and Life Cycles as support.